omicsForestry/vcfPCRoffset/README.md

 # Optional arguments

-The `refTag` option can be used if the vcf format specifies reference depth with a tag other than `RD`
+The `refTag` option can be used to specify an alternative tag if the vcf format specifies reference depth with a tag other than `RD`

-The `varTag` option can be used if the vcf format specifies variant depth with a tag other than `AD`
+The `varTag` option can be used to specify an alternative tag if the vcf format specifies variant depth with a tag other than `AD`

-The `refVarTag` option is used if the vcf format stores reference and variant depth together, eg: `XYZ = REF,VAR`
+The `refVarTag` option is used to specify an alternative tag if the vcf format stores reference and variant depth together, eg: `XYZ = REF,VAR`

-The `varRefTag` option is used if the vcf format stores variant and reference depth together, eg: `XYZ = VAR,REF`
+The `varRefTag` option is used  to specify an alternative tag if the vcf format stores variant and reference depth together, eg: `XYZ = VAR,REF`

-The `filter` option is used to provide a threshold to change the `FILTER` field of the vcf file, adding a filter called `PCR_bias` if either the variant or reference template reads in proportions exceeding this threshold
+The `filter` option is used to provide a threshold (between 0 and 1) to change the `FILTER` field of the vcf file, adding a filter called `PCR_bias` if either the variant or reference template reads in proportions exceeding this threshold

 The `tabix` option is used to compress and index the input vcf file, if not already done.
 The input vcf and bam files are tested for indexing.
 The `tabix` option is only needed if the input vcf is uncompressed, as compression might make it unusable for other tools.
 If this is likely to be the case, then making a copy is recommended.
 Tabix indexing of compressed vcf files and bam indexing is automatically performed, if needed.